March 7, 2014

 What's wrong with the GM apple?

-- There are already safe techniques that the industry and consumers use to slow browning after apples are cut (the industry uses ascorbic acid and the public uses lemon juice).
+- The GM apple is unnecessary.
+There are already safe techniques that industry and consumers use to slow browning after apples are cut (the industry uses ascorbic acid and the public uses lemon juice).

-- The BC Fruit Growers' Association is asking for a moratorium on approval of the GM apple.
+- The GM apple threatens the market for all apples.
+The BC Fruit Growers' Association is asking for a moratorium on approval of the GM apple.

-- Organic growers are concerned about contamination from GM apples because GM is prohibited in organic farming.
+- Possible GM contamination is a risk for apple producers.
+Organic growers are particularly concerned about contamination from GM apples because GM is prohibited in organic farming.

-- Health Canada and the Canadian Food Inspection Agency are reviewing the GM apple in secret.
+- Our government is reviewing the safety of the GM apple in secret, based on company data.
 The government does not consult with farmers and consumers, and does not consider economic or social concerns before it approves a new GM crop.

-The GM “non-browning” apple is engineered to keep from going brown after being cut.
+The GM “non-browning” apple is genetically modified to keep from going brown after being cut.
 The technology was developed in Australia and licensed by the small BC company called Okanagan Specialty Fruits.
-Okanagan Specialty Fruits asked for approval in the US and Canada.The GM apple has not yet been approved anywhere in the world.
+Okanagan Specialty Fruits asked for approval in the U.S. and Canada.The GM apple has not yet been approved anywhere in the world.
 The company wants approval to use of the GM trait in Golden Delicious and Granny Smith apples but they say they want to also engineer Gala and Fuji apples.

 - 69% of Canadians oppose the GM apple!
 See the consumer survey commissioned by the BC Fruit Growers Association and the Quebec Apple Producers Association, July 3, 2012.